mattkaar/aia-web/docs/syllabus.md

 2. TopoMojo virtual machines and any required ISO images.
 VMs must be saved in the correct final starting state.

-The above deliverables must be ready for grading by the start of class on **week 12**.
-The order of the presentations will be selected at random, although teams can volunteer to present ahead of time if desired.
+The above deliverables must be ready for grading by the start of class on **Week 12**.
+The order of the presentations will be selected at random, although teams can volunteer to present first if desired.
 To ensure all teams are provided the same project delivery timeline, teams will be locked out of their TopoMojo workspaces on week 12.

 ## Evaluation & Grading

+### Late Submissions

 Students who miss assignment deadlines will have **24 hours** to submit late work.
 Late submissions will incur a **10%** deduction. _No points are awarded after the 24-hour grace period._